 For children not quite ready to ride on their own, West Coast Horse Rides offers a “Pony” Ride for just $5 in the area outside of their coral.
 It is a great chance to take some pictures and let small children experience the fun of horseback riding!
 The horse is led by an experienced wrangler.

 Board Your Horse at the Red Barn Arena

 If you are bringing your own steed, Red Barn Arena offers temporary and full-time boarding.
 Reservations are required so plan ahead!
 Be sure to check their website as well.
 They offer equestrian events throughout the year.

 Naytura Haus is a private cabin retreat with accommodations for up to six people and six horses.
 A stay at this beautiful cottage and stable is a truly a unique experience.
 Enjoy the tranquility of life by the beach along with many modern amenities.

 The Peninsula Saddle Club offers year-round horse camping with the exception of their annual rodeo and junior rodeo weekends.
 Camping starts at $20 a night with one vehicle and trailer.
 They also have pens available for horses on a first come basis.

-There is a horse trail from the Saddle Club to 3rd Street N. in Long Beach.
-Please be sure to clean up after your horse if using this trail!
+There is a nice horse trail stretching from the Saddle Club all the way to 3rd Street N. in Long Beach.

 What You Need to Know When Bringing Your Horse to the Beach